vyedin/vyedin.github.io/pages/devtools.md

 <br/>

-Also in 2016 produced a short documentary on everyday people's relationships with their mobile apps and devices to be shown at the conference.
-It's an celebration of the way mobile has changed our lives since the first smartphone came out, and a look back on the market and the company we helped build.
+Also in 2016 I produced a short documentary on everyday people's relationships with their mobile apps and devices.
+It's a celebration of the way mobile has changed people's lives since the first smartphone came out, and a look back on the market and the company we helped build.

 It's called "If You Build It", and you can watch it [here](https://vimeo.com/showcase/3937948).